Teddy34/gatsby-blog/blog/2019-06-28/index.md

 ### Requirement driven code organization

 Ok I've done enough FizzBuzz for the rest of my life.
-To conclude this article with cond, I would like to show an example about how much function naming can help expressing requirements by staying very close to their description.
+I would like to show now an example about how much function naming can help expressing requirements by staying very close to their description.
 This result in code that is very easy to read and analyse.

 Let's take an example with the chooseAColor function.
 Assume that you don't know the specs, you don't know the input and output data structures and you know that all functions are unit tested.
 How hard it is to understand what this code does and how hard it is to spot the business integration mistake that I slipped into it?